KrishnaMehta123/TestPublicIntegration/docs/Engagement Channels/email/setup-email/index.md

       </td>

       <td>
-        <li> This is a mandatory field. </li> <li> Enter the default email address you want to use for sending your email campaigns.</li> <li> The email address will be pre-populated under the *From Email Address* field as a default value when creating an Email campaign.
-If you want to personalize the *From Address*  field for your email campaign, refer to  [sender details](doc:create-message-sender-details#sender-details) </li>
+        <ul><li> This is a mandatory field. </li> <li> Enter the default email address you want to use for sending your email campaigns.</li> <li> The email address will be pre-populated under the *From Email Address* field as a default value when creating an Email campaign.
+If you want to personalize the *From Address*  field for your email campaign, refer to  [sender details](doc:create-message-sender-details#sender-details)  </li></ul>
       </td>
     </tr>